robabrazado/adventofcode2024/README.md

 ## Day 17: Chronospatial Computer

-I love an emulator day!
+[On day 25] I love an emulator day!
 I had fun doing part 1.
 Now seeing part 2...I'm less enthused about an emulator day.
 I'll try brute force first and see how it goes.

 [Later] Mmm...brute force looks to be untenable.
-I'm doign a commit, though, just to commemorate the attempt.
+I'm doing a commit, though, just to commemorate the attempt.
 Plus it includes some refactoring of the part 1 code.
 Not that I'm going to need it; I'll have to approach part 2 way differently, I think.

+[On day 26] Ugh...I spent a LOT of time trying to figure out how I could tackle part 2, and in the end, I basically just cheesed it.
+The spoilery stuff on my thought process is all in the code comments, so I'll spare it in the README, except to say that I _know_ for sure it's not a general solution, but I _think_ it would work for other input?
+It basically depends on how similarly other people's puzzle input programs work and if they operate similarly to mine.
+But in the end, it's just a smarter version of brute force.
+Still, I basically had to figure out how my input program worked before I could even start to write the solution.
+So...I don't love it, not by a long way, but it got the job done.

 ## Day 18: RAM Run